 I can recall hearing that statement three times over the course of my adult working life.
 The first time I heard it was very early in my career.
 My boss at the time had been a part of the Texas oil field service industry for more than 30 years, and the mid-80s oil crash was taking its toll.
 What once had boomed was now busting, stripper wells that had been profitable were being plugged, and new drilling activity came to a virtual standstill.
 Prospects in the oil business were looking pretty dim.

 Tags: social media, employer, computer, business, leadership, change, employees, management, strategy, volunteer, growth, digital, evolve, applications, organization, world wide web

 Feb 28, 2014

 I grew up in Grinnell, Iowa, a small town in the rural Midwest.
 It’s not exactly the place you would expect to find the most prolific scoring basketball team in the nation.
 Grinnell College’s run-and-gun offense is considered unorthodox, even chaotic, but it is fun to watch.
 Grinnell’s record as of February 22nd is 18 wins and 5 losses.
 In the second game of this season, senior guard Jack Taylor scored 109 points, the third highest in NCAA history in a 173-123 victory over Crossroads College.
 According to Head Coach David Arseneault’s book titled “The Running Game: A Formula for Success,” his strategy is based on five basic principles:

-Tags: Blog, marketing, social media, Customer Acquisition, service, innovative, customers, audience, creative, campaigns, prospects, contract, strategy, organizations, fun, relationship-building, brand, loyalty
+Tags: branding, marketing, creativity, social media, Customer Acquisition, service, customers, audience, strategy, organizations, relationship-building, loyalty

 Jul 23, 2013